Operator delocalization in disordered spin chains via exact MPO marginals: Operator spreading in an interacting disordered spin chain

-Figure~\ref{fig:h_ED} shows the evolution of the operator length for $L=12$, up to very long times ($t=10^5$).
-For strong disorder $W\gtrsim 5$, the interacting case $\Delta=1$ displays a clear logarithmic increase, $\overline{h}(t)\sim a\ln t + b$, over several time decades.
-This behavior is consistent with the phenomenology of MBL systems, where operator spreading is governed by exponentially weak interactions between emergent $\ell$-bits~\cite{PhysRevLett.110.260601,PhysRevB.90.174202,PhysRevLett.111.127201,Nandkishore_2015}.
 As we show in detail in~\ref{appendix:l-bit}, the $\ell$-bit model predicts the logarithmic increase in time of $\overline{h}(t)$ that we are here numerically observing.
-Due to the exponentially weak interactions, an operator initially localized on site $1$ can only develop support at distance $r$ through an effective coupling $J_{1r}\sim e^{-r/\xi}$, which induces dephasing on timescales $t_r\sim e^{r/\xi}$.
+Due to the interactions exponentially decaying with distance between the $\ell$-bits, an operator initially localized on site $1$ can only develop support at distance $r$ through an effective coupling $J_{1r}\sim e^{-r/\xi}$, which induces dephasing on timescales $t_r\sim e^{r/\xi}$.
 Inverting this relation gives $r(t)\sim \xi\ln t$, directly predicting a logarithmic operator length.
 Our ED data clearly support this picture.
 In contrast with this scenario, for $\Delta=0$ the logarithmic growth disappears.
-In such case, the system maps through a Jordan-Wigner transformation~\cite{Mbeng_2024} into a Anderson-localized free-fermionic model, where all single-particle eigenstates are localized for $W>0$.
+In such a case, the system maps through a Jordan-Wigner transformation~\cite{Mbeng_2024} into an Anderson-localized free-fermionic model, where all single-particle eigenstates are localized for $W>0$.
 Consequently, $\overline{h}(t)$ rapidly saturates to a constant set by the localization length and remains essentially flat for all accessible times, as we numerically find using the MPS formulation [see Fig.~\ref{fig:sz_vs_delta}(b)]